 Note: You need to purchase an Microsoft Wireless Adapter for Xbox One USB receiver to use these headphones with a PC that doesn't have Xbox Wireless technology.

 These headphones offer full audio and microphone compatibility with Xbox One consoles when connected via Xbox Wireless technology.
 Much like an Xbox controller, they can be paired to the console.
+If you're looking for a dedicated Xbox headset that's fully compatible using either Xbox Wireless or a wired USB connection, check out the Xbox Wireless Headset.

 The Razer Kaira Pro are only available in one color: 'Black', and you can see its label here.
 Another pair of headphones, simply designated the Razer Kaira, are similarly-designed to the Razer Kaira Pro, but don't have RGB lighting and aren't Bluetooth-compatible.
 We can't confirm if the headphones perform similarly overall.